-Every other feature remains exactly the same to Janome HD1000 no matter the color edition you choose.
+Every other feature remains exactly the same as Janome HD1000 no matter the color edition you choose.
 A downside is that in this unit the design includes some plastic parts whereas Janome HD1000 has been entirely made out of metal.
 It’s up to you.

 If you give more importance to a full-on metal frame, go for Janome HD1000.
-If, on the contrary, you consider more important to have those extra features, stay with HD3000.
+If, on the contrary, you consider it more important to have those extra features, stay with HD3000.
 In the end, and no matter your choice, it’s the quality of Janome you are buying.

 - Powerful motor of 1.0 Amp. for home use

 - Threading system perfect for left-handed

 - Designed to sew on thin leather and denim

 - Black Edition Available here

 - Debris from leather thread needs to get cleaned often.